maverik-io/ColdZap/README.md

 # What is ColdZap?

-CodeZap is a game written in `python` using the `pygame` library.
+ColdZap is a game written in `python` using the `pygame` library.

-The game is a dungeon explorer style game where the player must navigate through a dungeon and collect all the keys to unlock the door to the next level.
-The player must avoid the enemies and use the environment to their advantage to complete the level.
+The game is a dungeon explorer style game where the player must navigate through a level and kill all the enemies to access the next level.
+The player must use the environment to their advantage to complete the level.
 The game is currently in development and is not yet complete.

 ---